 - The funniest town name in America (Humptulips, Washington).

-One of my goals is to become the first person to visit all 16 extreme geographic compass points in the contiguous United States, such as the westernmost point (in the state of Washington), the southeasternmost point (in Florida) and the west-southwesternmost point (in California).
-So far, I've been to seven of them -- nine still to go!
+One of my goals is to become the first person to visit all 16 extreme geographic compass points in the contiguous United States, like the westernmost point (in the state of Washington), the southeasternmost point (in Florida) and the west-southwesternmost point (in California).
+There are a lot of misconceptions about where these places are, so I wanted to set the record straight.
+I figured that one way to do that is to visit them and post a story about each, with maps and calculations.
+So far, I've been to seven of the 16 points – nine still to go!

-Once again, welcome to my website.
-Be sure to check out some of the stories I've written so far, thanks again for visiting, and check back soon for more updates!
+Once again, welcome to my website, thanks for visiting and please check back soon for more updates!